51 Fun Things To Do At Home To Banish Boredom

 Fun Things to Do at Home with Your Boyfriend

 Fall is pumpkin season, and whether or not you participate in Halloween festivities, pumpkin carving can be lots of fun.

 Jump on the bandwagon and carve a few pumpkins to put out on your front porch as decorations.
 Save the pumpkin seeds to roast for a delicious and healthy snack.

 Don’t hide away in the air conditioning all day.
-Get outside with a badminton set and challenge your spouse or kids to a match.
+Get outside with a badminton set and challenge your boyfriend to a match.

 You can play singles or doubles, improving your agility, reflexes, and overall fitness, all while having a great time.

 Throw together a playlist with great beats and start moving.
-Have your family members or partner add their favorite dance party songs too.
-Soon you’ll be tearing up the kitchen dance floor.
+Have your boyfriend add their favorite dance party songs too.
+Put on some strobe lights, and soon you’ll be tearing up the kitchen dance floor.